seatable/restic-backup-docker/README.md

 Everything below `/data/` in the container is part of the backup.
 Mount all data to be backed up as a read-only volume below `/data/`.
 All restic targets are supported, including rest-server, S3, Backblaze, and even the host filesystem.
 The backup and check schedule is executed via cron inside the container.

+**Important**: Avoid mounting something directly to `/data/` directory as read-only.
+Otherwise database dumps will not work because it creates a folder `/data/database-dumps`.
+Instead mount everything in subdirectory like `/data/seatable-compose`, `/data/seafile` or `/data/anything-else`.

 ### Commands

 You can easily execute any restic command in the Docker container.
 Refer to the [official restic documentation](https://restic.readthedocs.io/)] for more details.
 Here are some examples: